22nd SS Volunteer Cavalry Division: Operation Panzerfaust - Budapest

 In mid-October 1944, pro-German Honvédség officers had revealed that the Hungarian Regent, Admiral Miklós Horthy, was negotiating a secret surrender to the Soviets.
 Hitler sent SS-Obersturmbannfüher Otto Skorzeny to deal with the problem.
 Skorzeny commandeered all available elements of the Maria Theresia to take part in Operation Panzerfaust, which began at 0600 on 15 October.
 In little over half an hour, a German column led by four Tiger IIs, including a number of Maria Theresia men, stormed Buda Castle and forced Horthy to abdicate.
 Simultaneously, Operation Panzerfaust resulted in the forced detainment of Horthy's youngest son, the pro-peace Nicholas Horthy.
 Pro-German Arrow Cross leader Ferenc Szálasi replaced Horthy, negotiations were broken off and Hungary remained in the war.

 The battle-ready units of the division were assigned to the IX SS Mountain Corps, which was deployed in Budapest.
 The division arrived in early November 1944 and took up defensive positions.
 There it was encircled along with the rest of the Axis troops in the Hungarian capital and destroyed.
-Only some 170 men got out of the encirclement.

-The survivors, along with those who had not been sent to Budapest, were used to form the 37th SS Volunteer Cavalry Division Lützow, with the remnants of the Flak units being transferred to 32nd SS Volunteer Panzergrenadier Division 30 Januar.